Audio format guide

 Separates stable and browser-dependent paths

-Connects directly to the route system
+Connects directly to the page system

 Tradeoffs